Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Numerical Analysis

 The resonance information can be extracted from the correlator through the dispersion relation~\eqref{pole_continue}.
 However, a direct extraction is not feasible due to our limited knowledge of QCD at low energy.
 The Borel (Laplace) transformation is often used to estimate the lowest resonance mass.
-Based on local quark-hadron duality~\cite{local_q-h_duality, gaussian}, the mass can be easily derived from the ratio of moments
+It is defined as~\cite{qsr,qsr_book,qsr_intro, qsr_intro_2,qsr_laplace, gaussian}